dh85/SpotifyWebAPI/Docs/AsyncSequences.md

 # Async Sequence Utilities

-SpotifyWebAPI leans on Swift's `AsyncSequence` APIs to expose long-running pagination work in a safe and cancellable way.
+SpotifyKit leans on Swift's `AsyncSequence` APIs to expose long-running pagination work in a safe and cancellable way.
 This guide highlights the core helpers now available along with small code samples you can copy into your app.

 ## PaginationStreamBuilder